 Loss Control Insights for Contractors

-Working in Extreme Heat: 5 Things You Didn't Know
+Working in Extreme Heat: 5 Things You Didn't Know (Updated June 2022)

 We all know the standard advice for working outside during the summer: take frequent breaks in the shade, drink lots of fluids and wear sunscreen.

-These include people who have high blood pressure or heart disease, are overweight, have a previous history of heat illness or those who take allergy medication, decongestants or blood pressure medication.
+These include people who have high blood pressure or heart disease, are overweight, have a previous history of heat-related illness or those who take allergy medication, decongestants or blood pressure medication.

-During hot weather, outdoor workers are commonly advised to drink lots of fluids.
+During hot weather, outdoor workers are commonly advised to drink lots of fluids to avoid dehydration.
 But did you know that very sugary drinks (like soda) and beverages containing alcohol or caffeine can actually cause you to lose more body fluid?